Priceless (2006 film)

-Priceless (Hors de prix) is a 2006 French comedy film directed by Pierre Salvadori, and starring Audrey Tautou and Gad Elmaleh.
+Priceless (Hors de prix) is a 2006 French romantic comedy film co-written and directed by Pierre Salvadori, and starring Audrey Tautou and Gad Elmaleh.
 According to the director, the film is inspired by the 1961 Blake Edwards film Breakfast at Tiffany's.

 Plot

-Jean (Gad Elmaleh) is a waiter/barman at a luxury hotel.
-Irène (Audrey Tautou), is a gold digger who convinces wealthy men to fund her lavish lifestyle in exchange for companionship and sex.
-When Irène's elderly lover gets drunk and falls asleep on her birthday, she goes to the hotel bar, where she assumes the barman is absent and Jean is a millionaire guest.
-Rather than correcting her, he makes her several impressive cocktails and they then retire, tipsy, to the hotel's Imperial suite where they spend the night together.
+Jean is a timid waiter and bartender at a luxury hotel in Biarritz.
+Irène is a gold digger who convinces wealthy men to fund her lavish lifestyle in exchange for companionship and sex.
+When Irène's elderly lover Jacques gets drunk and falls asleep on her birthday, she goes to the hotel bar, where she assumes the barman is absent and Jean is a millionaire guest.
+Rather than correcting her, he makes her several impressive cocktails and they then drunkenly retire to the hotel's Imperial suite where they spend the night together.
 In the morning, Jean awakens to find Irène has gone.

 A year later, Irène returns to the hotel with Jacques, who asks her to marry him.
 Irène is surprised to see Jean, and he manages to conceal his occupation from her again.
 Jean and Irène sleep together again, but Jacques sees them and breaks off the engagement.
 Irène goes to Jean, pretending she gave up Jacques to be with him, but as they lie in bed together, they are discovered by guests and staff in the Imperial suite.
-When Irène discovers who Jean really is, she walks out.
+When Irène discovers who Jean is, she walks out.
 However, Jean is now in love and follows her, finding her at the Côte d'Azur.
-Pursuing her, he spends all the money to his name to pay for her presence, including his savings and pension plan, until he uses his final euro for "10 more seconds" to look into her eyes.
+Pursuing her, he spends all the money in his name to pay for her company, including his savings and pension plan, until he uses his final euro for "10 more seconds" to look into her eyes.

 Irène leaves him for another rich man, and Jean is left with a hotel bill he cannot pay.
 Luckily, Jean is picked up by a wealthy widow, Madeleine, who pays his bills in exchange for his companionship.
-Irène bumps into him again with another lover, Gilles.
-She is a little jealous, but now that they are "equals", she teaches Jean the tricks of gold-digging.
-Using her advice, he soon wheedles a €30,000 watch from Madeleine, after she forced him to have plastic surgery on his ear.
+Irène runs into him again with a new suitor, Gilles.
+She is a little jealous, but now that they are "equals", she shares gold-digging tricks with Jean.
+Using her advice, he soon wheedles a €30,000 watch from Madeleine, after she forced him to undergo plastic surgery on his ear.
 On a shopping spree, Irène meets up with Jean and coyly offers him the euro for "10 more seconds".